DIRTT Environmental Solutions (NASDAQ:DRTT) Rating Increased to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of DIRTT Environmental Solutions (NASDAQ:DRTT) from a sell rating to a hold rating in a research report report published on Tuesday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of DIRTT Environmental Solutions (NASDAQ:DRTT) from a sell rating to a hold rating in a report released on Tuesday, Zacks.com reports.

 According to Zacks, “DIRTT Environmental Solutions Ltd. is an interior construction company.
 It uses ICE(R) software to design, manufacture and install fully customized interior environments.
 DIRTT Environmental Solutions Ltd. is based in Calgary, Canada. “

-Separately, Raymond James cut their price target on DIRTT Environmental Solutions from $4.75 to $3.50 and set an outperform rating on the stock in a research note on Monday, November 8th.
-Four research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of Hold and an average price target of $4.20.
+Separately, Raymond James dropped their price objective on shares of DIRTT Environmental Solutions from $4.75 to $3.50 and set an outperform rating on the stock in a report on Monday, November 8th.
+Four equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
+According to MarketBeat.com, DIRTT Environmental Solutions currently has a consensus rating of Hold and a consensus price target of $4.20.

-Several institutional investors have recently bought and sold shares of the stock.
-Geode Capital Management LLC boosted its stake in DIRTT Environmental Solutions by 6.6% during the 2nd quarter.
-Geode Capital Management LLC now owns 44,471 shares of the company’s stock valued at $190,000 after purchasing an additional 2,772 shares during the last quarter.
-Creative Planning boosted its stake in DIRTT Environmental Solutions by 149.0% during the 3rd quarter.
-Creative Planning now owns 24,900 shares of the company’s stock valued at $77,000 after purchasing an additional 14,900 shares during the last quarter.
-Cullen Frost Bankers Inc. purchased a new stake in DIRTT Environmental Solutions during the 4th quarter valued at $33,000.
-National Bank of Canada FI purchased a new stake in DIRTT Environmental Solutions during the 4th quarter valued at $33,000.
-Finally, Scotia Capital Inc. boosted its stake in DIRTT Environmental Solutions by 86.5% during the 3rd quarter.
-Scotia Capital Inc. now owns 48,961 shares of the company’s stock valued at $152,000 after purchasing an additional 22,711 shares during the last quarter.
-Institutional investors own 89.35% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Cullen Frost Bankers Inc. bought a new position in shares of DIRTT Environmental Solutions in the 4th quarter valued at about $33,000.
+National Bank of Canada FI bought a new position in shares of DIRTT Environmental Solutions in the 4th quarter valued at about $33,000.
+Virtu Financial LLC bought a new position in shares of DIRTT Environmental Solutions in the 4th quarter valued at about $62,000.
+Creative Planning grew its position in shares of DIRTT Environmental Solutions by 149.0% in the 3rd quarter.
+Creative Planning now owns 24,900 shares of the company’s stock valued at $77,000 after acquiring an additional 14,900 shares during the period.
+Finally, Two Sigma Investments LP bought a new position in shares of DIRTT Environmental Solutions in the 3rd quarter valued at about $81,000.
+89.35% of the stock is owned by institutional investors and hedge funds.

 DIRTT Environmental Solutions Company Profile